Home

 • inhibiting inflammation

 In many cases, the exact mechanism by which antimicrobial peptides kill bacteria is unknown.
-In contrast to many conventional antibiotics including those used by the Marshall Protocol, AMPs appear to be bacteriocidal (a killer of bacteria) instead of bacteriostatic (an inhibitor of bacterial growth).
+In contrast to many conventional antibiotics including those used by the Marshall ProtocolA curative medical treatment for chronic inflammatory disease.
+Based on the Marshall Pathogenesis., AMPs appear to be bacteriocidal (a killer of bacteria) instead of bacteriostatic (an inhibitor of bacterial growth).

 Two of the more significant families of AMPs are cathelicidin and the beta-defensins.
 Of these two families, cathelicidin is the most common.